Artificial intelligence in the job search

 But generative AI tools are once again bringing more power to job seekers. »Many of the recent improvements we've seen in artificial intelligence bring benefits to candidates,” he says Tomas Chamorro-Premuzic, organizational psychologist and recruitment technology expert. »A few years ago, recruiters pretended to use AI to look cool, even though they didn't.
 Now they pretend they don't use it.”

-When Chamorro-Premuzic was trying to hire a new employee recently, he asked the candidate if he had already experimented with generative artificial intelligence.
-"He answered him: 'If it weren't for ChatGPT, I wouldn't be sitting in front of you right now.'"
-The resume, cover letter and application were written by artificial intelligence.
+When Chamorro-Premuzic recently tried to hire a new employee, he asked the candidate if he had experimented with generative artificial intelligence.
+“He replied, ‘If it weren't for ChatGPT, I wouldn't be sitting in front of you right now.'"
+The resume, cover letter, and application were written by artificial intelligence.